 Requests may range in size from a minimum of \$50,000 to a maximum of \$250,000 for single-institution projects or \$500,000 for collaborative, multi-institution projects.
 Requests for amounts outside this range are not eligible for consideration.
-Be sure to verify that the figure entered here matches the figure listed in your budget documents.
+Be sure to verify that the figure entered here matches the figure listed in your budget documents (described in Section 9.
+Funding and Appendix A: Budget).

-Provide the proposed project length in whole months

-Provide the proposed project start and end dates
+Provide the proposed project length in whole months, and list the project start and end dates.

-All projects should start on the first of the given month (e.g., January 1), and end on the last day of the given month (e.g., November 30) when the project closes.
+- All projects must begin between January 1 and June 1, 2020 - The minimum project length, for all projects, is 12 months - Single-institution projects can last up to 24 months and must end by May 31, 2022 - Collaborative projects can last up to 36 months and must end by May 31, 2023 (format MM/DD/YYYY) - All projects should start on the first of the given month (e.g., January 1), and end on the last day of the given month (e.g., November 30) when the project closes.